 - Garlic.
 No chicken marinade is ever complete without some fresh minced garlic.

 - Olive oil.
-To help impart the marinade flavors into the chicken.
+To help impart the marinade flavors into the chicken and also promote perfect roasting.

 - Spices.
-I use red pepper flakes and freshly ground black pepper for this recipe.
+I use red pepper flakes, salt, and freshly ground black pepper for this recipe.
+It’s simple but it lets the sauces do their thing.

 How to bake chicken legs